 I downloaded TikTok while researching how to get sponsors on the platform the other day.
-And after a dark 6-hour rabbit hole, I came out the other side wondering how the heck anybody is making a single dime on this platform?
+And after watching a ton of trending TikToks, I came out the other side wondering how the heck anybody is making a single dime on this platform?

 Well I figured it out, here is how TikTok stars are making money.

 1) To Promote Their Own Businesses or Services

 Here’s an example I see quite often on the platform.
 Matchmakers will make TikToks (and they get a ton of traffic).
 Matchmakers then promote their service to the followers they obtain with future TikToks.